department-of-veterans-affairs/ves-event-bus-developer-portal/README.md

 ## Local Development

+This project requires Python 3.x.
+For Mac users, Python can be installed using homebrew with:

+`brew install python3`

 In order to quickly iterate while working on documentation, install the following:

-`pip install mkdocs mkdocs-material mkdocs-techdocs-core`
+`pip3 install mkdocs mkdocs-material mkdocs-techdocs-core`

 Changes to documentation can be viewed by running `mkdocs serve` in your terminal, from the root of this repository.
+The portal will be served at `http://127.0.0.1:8000/`

 **Note:** For Mac users, you can install `mkdocs` via homebrew.